puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_configuring.markdown

 [disable_per_environment_manifest]: /references/3.7.latest/configuration.html#disableperenvironmentmanifest
 [main manifest]: ./dirs_manifest.html

-> **Note:** This page refers to Puppet 3.7, which is included with Puppet Enterprise 3.7.

 Before you can use directory environments, you have to configure Puppet to enable them.

+For performance reasons, many users will also want to [set `environment_timeout` to `unlimited`][inpage_timeout] and refresh the Puppet master when deploying code.

-After enabling them, you can:
+After enabling environments, you can:

 * [Create environments][create_environment]
 * [Assign environments to your nodes][assign]